Canadian Army: World War II and post-war period

 Although the Canadian Army demobilized after the Second World War, it did not reduce its numbers to pre-war levels like it did following the First World War.
 Its participation in NATO in 1949 also led the Canadian Army to its largest peacetime size.
 As part of its commitments to NATO, the Canadian Army had detachments in Europe.

 During this period, Canada also contributed to early UN peacekeeping operations, like the United Nations Truce Supervision Organization in 1948, the United Nations Emergency Force during the 1956 Suez Crisis and the United Nations Peacekeeping Force in Cyprus in 1964.
 The Canadian Army also provided several units, later consolidated into the 25th Canadian Infantry Brigade, to serve under the 1st Commonwealth Division of the United Nations Command during the Korean War.

 Post-unification

-The Canadian Army was reduced in size the 1960s due to budgetary and manpower constraints.
+The Canadian Army was reduced in size during the 1960s due to budgetary and manpower constraints.
 By the mid-1960s, the Canadian government began a process of unifying the country's separate armed service branches into a single force.
 As a part of the anticipated unification, the Army was reorganized into Force Mobile Command in 1965, before it was unified with the other two service branches, the Royal Canadian Navy and the Royal Canadian Air Force, to form the single-service Canadian Armed Forces.
 This resulted in some units being reduced to nil strength and transferred to the Supplementary Order of Battle.
 However, other new units were also created to increase French Canadian representation.